HOW OFTEN SHOULD A PERSON WITH DIABETES EAT?

 Eating well doesn’t have to eat into your time

-Some people fear that having to plan their meals will be time-consuming and complicated.
+Some people fear that having to plan meals around diabetes will be time-consuming and complicated.
 It may be in the beginning when you’re faced with all the changes you’ll have to make, but in working with your dietitian, you can develop an eating plan that fits your food preferences, schedule, and lifestyle.
-Although everyone’s plan will be different, here are a few basics:
+Although everyone’s plan will be different, here are a few eating tips for blood sugar and diabetes management:

 Eat three meals a day